 Business tax is imposed by the Chinese government on the revenues reported by the selling entities for the provision of taxable services in China, transfer of intangible assets and the sale of immovable properties in China.
 The business tax rate varies depending on the nature of the revenues.
-The applicable business tax and surcharges rate for our revenues generally ranged from 3.3% to 5.5%.
+The applicable business tax and surcharges rate for our revenues generally ranged from 3.4% to 5.6%.
 The implementation of the VAT Pilot Program began on January 1, 2012 in Shanghai and on September 1, 2012 in Beijing, and was then expanded to seven other provinces and municipalities by the end of 2012.
 Commencing on August 1, 2013, the implementation of the VAT Pilot Program has been expanded to all regions in the PRC.
-As a result of the VAT Pilot Program, the advertising revenues and other "modern service" revenues, such as web-based game service revenues earned by our entities and technical service fees paid by affiliated consolidated entities to Fenghuang On-line, are subject to value-added tax and surcharges at a rate of approximately 6.6%.
-Most of our MVAS revenues are not within the scope of the VAT Pilot Program as of the date of this annual report and, thus, are still subject to business tax.
+As a result of the VAT Pilot Program, the advertising revenues and other "modern service" revenues, such as web-based game service revenues earned by our entities and technical service fees paid by affiliated consolidated entities to Fenghuang On-line, are subject to value-added tax and surcharges at a rate of approximately 6.7%.
+On April 29, 2014, the Ministry of Finance and the State Administration of Taxation jointly issued Notice No. 43, pursuant to which the telecommunications industry would be included in the scope of the VAT Pilot Program for the transformation from the business tax to value-added tax from June 1, 2014.
+As a result, the Group's MVAS revenues are subject to value-added tax and surcharges at a rate of approximately 6.7% from June 1, 2014.
 We were also subject to a cultural development fee on the provision of advertising services in China, at an applicable tax rate of 3% of the advertising services revenues.
 For more information about risks related to potential changes in the taxes applicable to us, see "Item 3.
-Key Information - D. Risk Factors - Risks Relating to Our Business and Industry - The discontinuation of any of the preferential tax treatments available to us in China and the imposition of value-added tax to replace business tax could materially and adversely affect our results of operations and financial condition."
+Key Information - D. Risk Factors Risks Relating to Our Business and Industry - The discontinuation of any of the preferential tax treatments available to us in China and the imposition of value-added tax to replace business tax could materially and adversely affect our results of operations and financial condition."